IotaSpencer/iotaspencer.me/projects/cinch-bot_template/index.md

 ## About

-You don't ever 'require' `cinch-bot_template` it is used as a executable to bootstrap a cinch bot.
+You don't ever 'require' `cinch-bot_template`, it is used as a executable to bootstrap a cinch bot.
 The reason it is under the  Cinch::* namespace is to make it easier to find in `gem search cinch`

 ## Usage